Measuring What Matters: Planning Outcomes Research Report

 - Researchers such as universities, professional bodies and even the local and national media (consider interest in Covid-19 statistics).

-- New cross sectoral planning partnerships – e.g. public-private or non-governmental organisations – as basis for tracking new plans and strategies.
+- New cross sectoral planning partnerships – e.g. public-private or non-governmental organisations – as a basis for tracking new plans and strategies.